daniilsunyaev/yarrd/README.md

 - implement primary constraint (may be just a primary key flag, no general constraints)
 - add row_id
 - introduce NOT
+- remove tables dir if it is empty after tables cleanup
 - store hashtable for primary keys at the beginning of file or store those in root database file
 - maybe use peek and rewrite parser in more of decoupeled manner?
 Try to allow keyword names
 - add table column names -> column offset hashmap